Kernels of operators on Banach spaces induced by almost disjoint families: The proof of Lemma

-\begin{Ack} The first-named author is grateful to Max Arnott (Lancaster) for bringing this problem to his attention, and thanks Tommaso Russo (Innsbruck) for some enlightening conversations regarding the contents of Section~\ref{S:CountablySupp}.
+\begin{Ack} The first-named author is grateful to Max Arnott for bringing this problem to his attention.
 He acknowledges with thanks the financial support provided by the Jagiellonian Scholarship ``Initiative of Excellence --- Jagiellonian University'' awarded by the Faculty of Mathematics and Computer Science.
-Finally, we would like to thank Jes\'{u}s M.~F.~Castillo (Badajoz) for mentioning the original reference~\cite{Ka} to us. \end{Ack}
+We would also like to thank Yemon Choi and Tommaso Russo for some enlightening conversations, and Jes\'{u}s Castillo for mentioning the original reference~\cite{Ka} to us.
+Finally, we thank the referee for their careful reading of our paper and helpful suggestions. \end{Ack}